jkmathes/histx/README.md

 ## Usage
 ```
 usage: histx [-d dbfile] <command>
 	options:
 		-d path/to/db/file.db -- defaults to $HOME/.histx.db or the value of $HISTX_DB_FILE
 		-h this usage information
 	commands:
-                index - index all arguments after this command - if the only argument after index is `-` read from stdin
+		index             - index all arguments after this command -
+		                    if the only argument after index is `-` read from stdin
-                find - find matching strings matching the passed arg
+		find              - find matching commands using the the passed keywords
-                cat - dump the indexed strings
+		cat               - dump the indexed commands
-                explore - interactive searching of the index
+		explore [tmpfile] - interactive searching of the index
+		                    If [tmpfile] is provided, will write the selection (if any)
+		                    to the tmp file.
 ```

 ## Settings